frameable/syncable/README.md

 Syncable documents consist of snapshots and change events.
 At any time, the current state of a document can be derived from its latest snapshot and any subsequent changes.
 Snapshots are stored in persistent storage, and changes are temporarily queued in Redis streams.
 By default, snapshots are taken within 30 seconds after each change.
 Change events live in Redis only until they've been incorporated into a snapshot, after which point may be removed.

 Underlying documents are based on [Pigeon](https://github.com/frameable/pigeon), which itself is heavily inspired by [Automerge](https://github.com/automerge/automerge).
 When a client changes a document, a JSON Patch style diff is generated, and propagated to all other servers and clients who have that document loaded.
 Even when changes arrive in a different order, the result is deterministic.

+## Performance and scalability

+Syncable scales across many backend servers and up to hundreds or thousands of simultaneous clients per document.
+In lower-volume settings, each change is broadcast and applied individually, but as volume increases, changes are batched and applied in bulk.
+For example, if changes are happening at a rate of 1 per second, then they will be applied without delay.
+ However, once changes are arriving at 10 per second, then the changes will be queued for 3 seconds, and then applied together as a batch.

 ## Client API